The Cyclic Flats of a $q$-Matroid: Cyclic Spaces and Cyclic Flats

-Cyclic flats have played several important roles in matroid theory, starting with the theory of transversal matroids; see for instance \cite{brylawski1975affine, ingleton1977transversal}.
-This section is devoted to the introduction of the $q$-analogue of cyclic flats and to present many properties of these objects.
-This will be the starting point for establish a new set of axiom schemes for $q$-matroids in terms of cyclic flats.
-For the remainder, $M=(E,r)$ will denote a $q$-matroid with ground space $E$ and rank function $r$.
+This section is devoted to the introduction of the $q$-analogue of cyclic flats and to present some of the properties of these objects.
+This will be the starting point for establishing a description of $q$-matroids in terms of cyclic flats.
+For the remainder, $M=(E,r)$ will denote an arbitrary but fixed $q$-matroid with ground space $E$ and rank function~$r$.